The Beatles: Awards and achievements

 In 1965, Queen Elizabeth II appointed Lennon, McCartney, Harrison and Starr Members of the Order of the British Empire (MBE).
 The Beatles won the 1971 Academy Award for Best Original Song Score for the film Let It Be (1970).
 The recipients of seven Grammy Awards and fifteen Ivor Novello Awards, the Beatles have six Diamond albums, as well as 20 Multi-Platinum albums, 16 Platinum albums and six Gold albums in the US.
 In the UK, the Beatles have four Multi-Platinum albums, four Platinum albums, eight Gold albums and one Silver album.
 They were inducted into the Rock and Roll Hall of Fame in 1988.

-The best-selling band in history, the Beatles have sold more than 600 million units as of 2012.
-From 1991 to 2009 The Beatles have sold 57 million albums in United States according to Nielsen Soundscan.
-They have had more number-one albums on the UK charts, fifteen, and sold more singles in the UK, 21.9 million, than any other act.
+The best-selling music act in history, the Beatles have sold more than 600 million units as of 2012.
+From 1991 to 2009 the Beatles sold 57 million albums in United States, according to Nielsen Soundscan.
+They have had more number 1 albums on the UK charts, fifteen, and sold more singles in the UK, 21.9 million, than any other act.
 In 2004, Rolling Stone ranked the Beatles as the most significant and influential rock music artists of the last 50 years.
-They ranked number one on Billboard magazine's list of the all-time most successful Hot 100 artists, released in 2008 to celebrate the US singles chart's 50th anniversary.
-As of 2017, they hold the record for most number-one hits on the Billboard Hot 100, with twenty.
+They ranked number 1 on Billboard magazine's list of the all-time most successful Hot 100 artists, released in 2008 to celebrate the US singles chart's 50th anniversary.
+As of 2017, they hold the record for most number 1 hits on the Billboard Hot 100, with twenty.
 The Recording Industry Association of America certifies that the Beatles have sold 183 million units in the US, more than any other artist.
 They were collectively included in Time magazine's compilation of the 20th century's 100 most influential people.
 In 2014, they received the Grammy Lifetime Achievement Award.
+In 2004 and 2011, Rolling Stone named them the greatest artist of all time.

 On 16 January each year, beginning in 2001, people celebrate World Beatles Day under UNESCO.
-This date has direct relation to the opening of the Cavern Club in 1957.
 In 2007, the Beatles became the first band to feature on a series of UK postage stamps issued by the Royal Mail.
 Earlier in 1999, the United States Postal Service issued a stamp dedicated to the Beatles and Yellow Submarine.